 - 1. Graduated burette (0 50 cc) - 3.
 Open burette valve to fill its tip.
 Add liquid in burette until level reaches 0 cc. - 4.
-Inject the burette content through the spark plug hole on carburetor-equipped engines and through direct injector hole on DI engines until liquid touches the top hole.
+Inject the burette content through the spark plug hole on all engines except 947 DI and through direct injector hole on DI engines until liquid touches the top hole.

-1. Top of hole
+1. Top of spark plug hole

 NOTE: The liquid level in cylinder must not drop for a few seconds after filling.
 If so, there is a leak between piston and cylinder.
-The recorded volume would be false.
+The recorded vol-